-The majority of nationals from EEA countries and Switzerland can enter the UK without any restrictions.
+The majority of nationals from European Economic Area (EEA) countries and Switzerland can enter the UK without any restrictions.
 Employers should not however employ an individual on the basis of their claim to be a national from an EEA country, as not all EEA nationals can work in the UK without restrictions.

 Employers should ask nationals from all EEA countries and Switzerland to prove their nationality by producing one of the documents, or combinations of documents, specified in the right to work checks standard document on our NHS Employment Check Standards web pages.

 Immediate family members are also able to work freely in the UK while their adult EEA family member is legally residing and working here.
 Employers must check documentation to demonstrate this entitlement.